 - High-growth tech businesses in Manchester generate a combined turnover of £3.42b, and together employ an estimated 21.6k people.

-- 3% of all UK tech investments since 2011 have gone to companies located in Greater Manchester.
-Overall, there have been 389 announced and 502 unannounced deals invested into the area.
+- 3% of all UK tech investments since 2011 have gone to companies located in Manchester.
+Overall, there have been 389 announced and 502 unannounced deals invested into Manchester businesses.

-- Just 16% of these companies are female-founded, compared to the UK-wide tech-sector average of 19%.
+- Just 16% of these tech companies are female-founded, compared to the UK-wide tech sector average of 19%.

-- Compared to the overall UK tech ecosystem, Greater Manchester has a 2% higher exit rate.
+- Compared to the overall average for UK tech startups, Manchester also has a 2% higher exit rate.
 This indicates a positive ecosystem for scaling tech companies.

-- Manchester’s strongest tech sectors, by total number of companies, are Software-as-a-Service and mobile apps.
+- The strongest verticals within Manchester’s tech hub, by total number of companies, are software-as-a-service (SaaS) and mobile apps.

 What makes Manchester a good place for tech startups?

 As the graph below highlights, the number of investment deals going into Manchester’s technology sector grew steadily between 2011 and 2017.

 Greater Manchester’s tech scene has also seen an overall rise in the total value of fundraisings since 2014, with strong peaks of £400m in 2017 and £316m in 2019.